Loading... Please wait...CERTIFICATION COMPETENCY GUIDELINES

 STANDARD INSTRUCTOR CERTIFICATION

 For group riding instructors dealing with progressive skill building in all levels of riders, both in the arena and on the trail.
 Certification may be earned in English and/or Western disciplines; minimum age for assistant certification is 16, minimum age for instructor certification is 18.
-Eight levels of certification may be earned in both English and Western disciplines, ranging from assistant instructor to CHA clinician.
-Level of certification is at the sole discretion of the Clinic Staff.
+Four levels of certification may be earned in both English and Western disciplines, ranging from assistant instructor to CHA clinician.
+Level of certification is at the sole discretion of the Clinic Staff and no certification of any kind is guaranteed.

 They must be able to mount, dismount and ride at the walk, trot and canter/lope on the correct lead, with good form and control in a group, in the arena and in the open.
 Instructor candidates must be able to ride above the level that they will be certified to teach (for exceptional circumstances, see Special Considerations under "Instructor Competency Guidelines" in the CHA Clinic Instructor's Manual).